ihmeuw/vivarium_research/docs/source/models/gbd2017/risk_attributable_causes/iron_deficiency/index.rst

-The prevalence of anemia as calculated in the process described above serves as the overall anemia envelope for a age-, sex-, and location-specific demographic groups and prevanet cases of anemia in the anemia envelope are then causally attributed to various causes in GBD 2017 that have anemia as seqeulae.
+The prevalence of anemia as calculated in the process described above serves as the overall anemia envelope for a age-, sex-, and location-specific demographic groups, and prevalent cases of anemia in the anemia envelope are then causally attributed to various causes in GBD 2017 that have anemia as seqeulae.
 This is done through a process described in the GBD 2017 non-fatal methods appendix.